 I wanted to help my nieces.
 That’s why I started making videos - to hear from other people with bipolar disorder about their experiences.
 I needed to understand why my hospitalization had been such a breakthrough for me, while for so many others it led to a lifetime of medication.
 Then I wanted to help the people I met online - so many people suffering.

-But, if I’m really honest, I think the only thing that has kept me going on this mission for twelve years is that I am doing this for me.
+But, if I’m really honest, I think the only thing that has kept me going on this mission since 2007 is that I am doing this for me.
 Even back in university, while I was majoring in economics to puff up my resume, my other major was sociology.
 There, I spent every opportunity I could studying religion.
 This was before I’d ever heard of a non-religious spirituality.

 Then, even when my career was taking off in advertising, I would still find myself wandering over to the local new-age bookstore at lunch hour.
 The calling to something deeper, something more substantial, was relentless.

 Here is 2020, I can say that we`ve made incredible progress, conducting over 50 private healing retreats at this point without having to hospitalize a single client.
 My new techniques, DSB and BERT have the potential of bringing the healing process of our private retreats to a much broader group of people in need.